 Almost a quarter (24%) of adults said they think driving instructors should be teaching new drivers car maintenance, but only 7% of people polled said their driving instructor taught them.

-If you aren't confident on your car maintenance skills, brush on your skills as soon as possible - whether you are teaching yourself or turning to someone else for help.
+If you aren't confident on your car maintenance skills, brush up on your skills as soon as possible - whether you are teaching yourself or turning to someone else for help.

 Although car maintenance confidence in the UK is low, there are regional differences